Readers Record Their Thinking

 - Start reading the book and stop to think at the pages you have marked with a sticky note.
 For example: I put a sticky note with a heart here because this was my favorite part.
 I put a sticky here with a question mark because I was wondering about….

-- Model one page in the same book (that is, without a sticky note) and think out loud as you read the page.
+- Model one page in the same book without a sticky note this time, thinking out loud as you read the page.
 For example: Hmmm.
 I think this page is really funny.
 I might put a sticky with a smiley face here so that I can remember to share this with my partner later.

 - Ask students to go back to their desks with their book bags/boxes or familiar books and pick one book they will want to record their thinking on and one they will want to share with a partner.

 - Walk around and check in with students.
-Share a few students with the rest of the class that are exemplars.
+Share a few student examples with the rest of the class.

 Enrichment For advanced students, let them take notes.
 Spend a few minutes with them individually and show them how to write a quick note or some words on their sticky note or on a separate piece of paper.